EAGE-Annual-Hackathon/SeismicProcAgent-linux/README.md

 # SeismicProcAgent-linux
-The open source demo for seismic data process AI agent using MCP and LLMs
+The open source basic demo for seismic data process AI agent using MCP and LLMs